VCVRack/Rack/plugins/community/repos/AS/README.md

 V 0.6.5: Added "RUN" label at the end of the list.

+### Triggers MKIII
+A manual CV signal temporary trigger module with labeling integrated, now you can type directly the labels you want to use.
+Also added a handy second EXT input.

+V 0.6.9: First relase of this module.

+### ReScale
+Utility module to convert from one voltage range to another, available inputs are:
+ -5v/5v, 0v/5v, 0v/10v, 1V/OCT*.
+ Available output signal options are:
+ -5v/5v, 0v/5v, -10v/10v, 0v/10v*
+ *1V/OCT option is to convert any voltage source to 1 octave 1V/OCT range.

+V 0.6.9: First relase of this module.

 ### Steps
 Strum's Mental VCV Counters module.
 Mods: graphics, 3 counters, up to 64 steps each, added reset lights to the buttons.